bpalagi/jarvis/DESIGN_PATTERNS.md

 1.  **Centralized Data Logic**: All data persistence logic (reading from or writing to a database) is centralized within the **Electron Main Process**.
 The UI layers (both Electron's renderer and the web dashboard) are forbidden from accessing data sources directly.
 2.  **Feature-Based Modularity**: Code is organized by feature (`src/features`) to promote encapsulation and separation of concerns.
 A new feature should be self-contained within its own directory.
-4.  **AI Provider Abstraction**: AI model interactions are abstracted using a **Factory Pattern**.
-Currently, only Gemini is supported as an AI provider.
+3.  **AI Provider Abstraction**: AI model interactions are abstracted using a **Factory Pattern**.
+The application is currently configured to use Gemini as the sole AI provider.
 4.  **Single Source of Truth for Schema**: The schema for the local SQLite database is defined in a single location: `src/common/config/schema.js`.
 Any change to the database structure **must** be updated here.

 ---